 Craig Anderson is in 8th place for active netminders in wins.
-These stats can be found here.
 Andy won 202 games as an Ottawa Senator in 435 appearances.
 These numbers put him number one for both stats.
 Andy has almost double the number of games played than the number two ranking in games played, Patrick Lalime, who played 283 games for the team and won 146 games.
 I don’t think I have to argue that Andy is the best netminder the Senators have ever seen.
 Pierre Dorion even said it himself!

 Anderson was even ranked as the 91st greatest goalie in NHL history by The Hockey News.
-Read more about that here.
 This article mentioned a very interesting stat.
 That stat being that Andy seemed to alternate between a dominating year followed by a weaker year.
 That, most Sens fans already knew.
 However, I did not know that the Sens only made the playoffs during his tenure when he was having a good year.
 If that does not scream team MVP, I don’t know what does.

 A walk down memory lane